wuwa/sketch-copy-to-all/README.md

 # Sketch Plugin - Copy 2 All

-Sketch plugin to copy layers/groups/symbols to all artboards, and keep a connection between the original item and it's copies.
+Sketch plugin to copy layers/groups/symbols to all artboards, and keep a connection between the original item and its copies.
+In other words - it is meant to help with a 'master page' approach.

 # Usage